 Notre Dame Men's Ice Hockey v Miami at Hockey City Classic on 02-17-2013.

-AS A SOPHOMORE: Played in 38 of Notre Dame's 40 games last season ... had five goals and five assists for 10 points ... had one power-play goal and one game winner ... had nine penalties for 18 minutes ... was -8 on the season ... opened the season with a goal (a power-play goal) in the 4-3 loss at Minnesota Duluth (Oct.
+AS A SOPHOMORE: Played in 38 of Notre Dame's 40 games ... had five goals and five assists for 10 points ... had one power-play goal and one game winner ... had nine penalties for 18 minutes ... was -8 on the season ... opened the season with a goal (a power-play goal) in the 4-3 loss at Minnesota Duluth (Oct.
 7) ... notched his second goal of the season in the 2-2 tie at Northern Michigan (Nov.
 4) ... had just three assists in his next nine games before scoring a pair of goals (first multiple-goal game of career) in a 4-1 win over Ferris State (Dec.
 10) ... assisted on Billy Maday game winner in 2-0 win over Ohio State (March 2) in game one of first-round series ... scored the game winner at 8:57 of the second period in 4-2 win over Buckeyes in game two of series to send Irish to second round against Michigan ... helped set up Anders Lee's game-tying goal in the third period of 2-1 double-overtime loss in game one to Wolverines ... in four postseason games, had a goal and two assists for three points.

-PREP & PERSONAL: Graduated from Livonia Stevenson High School in Livonia, Mich. ... played high school hockey at Stevenson in `05-'06, scoring 17 goals and 25 assists in 26 games ... played again in `07-'08, notching 33 goals and 36 assists for 69 points in 27 games ... led all Michigan Division 1 players in scoring ... selected to Team Michigan all-star squad ... served as team captain ... selected first team all-conference, all-area and all-state ... team most valuable player and winner of the scholar-athlete award ... also saw action with the Honeybaked AAA program ... in `06-'07, helped team to Michigan State championship with 20 goals and 24 assists in 50 games ... in `07-'08, saw action in 20 games for Honeybaked, scoring 10 goals and 10 assists ... attended USA Select 15, 16 and 17 Festivals ... played junior hockey in both the USHL and the NAHL ... played the `09-'10 season with the Sioux Falls Stampede of the USHL where he led the team in scoring with 23 goals and 51 assists for 74 points in 60 games ... picked up four power-play goals with one short-handed tally and three game winners plus 90 penalty minutes ... served as an alternate captain with the Stampede, helping team to a third-place finish in the USHL West Division ... selected to play in the 2010 USHL Top Prospects game ... finished second in the USHL in assists, four behind fellow Irish teammate T.J.
-Tynan and fourth in overall scoring ... was a first-round selection of Sioux Falls, sixth overall, in the 2009 USHL Entry Draft ... started junior career with the NAHL's Wenatchee Wild based in Wenatchee, Wash. ... captained team to Robertson Cup championship game where they lost to St. Louis ... led the Wild in scoring with 24 goals and 32 assists for 56 points in 68 games ... scored nine power-play goals, two short-handed markers and six game winners ... was selected to the NAHL all-rookie team and was first team all-Western Division ... named to the Robertson Cup all-tournament team ... participated in the NAHL Top Prospects Tournament ... son of Mark and Paola Voran ... has one brother, Marcus ... born in Dearborn, Mich. ... marketing major in the Mendoza College of Business at Notre Dame.
+PREP & PERSONAL: Graduated from Livonia Stevenson High School in Livonia, Mich. ... played high school hockey at Stevenson in `05-'06, scoring 17 goals and 25 assists in 26 games ... played again in `07-'08, notching 33 goals and 36 assists for 69 points in 27 games ... led all Michigan Division 1 players in scoring ... selected to Team Michigan all-star squad ... served as team captain ... selected first team all-conference, all-area and all-state ... team most valuable player and winner of the scholar-athlete award ... also saw action with the Honeybaked AAA program ... in `06-'07, helped team to Michigan State championship with 20 goals and 24 assists in 50 games ... in `07-'08, saw action in 20 games for Honeybaked, scoring 10 goals and 10 assists ... attended USA Select 15, 16 and 17 Festivals ... played junior hockey in both the USHL and the NAHL ... spent the `09-'10 season with the Sioux Falls Stampede of the USHL where he led the team in scoring with 23 goals and 51 assists for 74 points in 60 games ... picked up four power-play goals with one short-handed tally and three game winners plus 90 penalty minutes ... served as an alternate captain with the Stampede, helping team to a third-place finish in the USHL West Division ... selected to play in the 2010 USHL Top Prospects game ... finished second in the USHL in assists, four behind fellow Irish teammate T.J.
+Tynan and fourth in overall scoring ... was a first-round selection of Sioux Falls, sixth overall, in the 2009 USHL Entry Draft ... started junior career with the NAHL's Wenatchee Wild based in Wenatchee, Wash. ... captained team to Robertson Cup championship game where they lost to St. Louis ... led the Wild in scoring with 24 goals and 32 assists for 56 points in 68 games ... scored nine power-play goals, two short-handed markers and six game winners ... was selected to the NAHL all-rookie team and was first team all-Western Division ... named to the Robertson Cup all-tournament team ... participated in the NAHL Top Prospects Tournament ... son of Mark and Paola Voran ... has one brother, Marcus ... born in Dearborn, Mich. ... graduated in May of 2014 with a marketing degree from Notre Dame's Mendoza College of Business.